Science, Spacewalk Preps Ahead of Cargo and Crew Missions

-Category: Space Hits: 2Russia’s ISS Progress 79 resupply rocket rolls out to its launch pad at the Baikonur Cosmodrome in Kazakhstan early in the morning on Oct.
+Category: Space Hits: 12Russia’s ISS Progress 79 resupply rocket rolls out to its launch pad at the Baikonur Cosmodrome in Kazakhstan early in the morning on Oct.
 25, 2021.
 Credit: RSC Energia

 Life science and spacewalk preparations are just part of the busy schedule aboard the International Space Station today.
 The seven-member Expedition 66 crew is also gearing up for a Russian cargo mission and a commercial crew swap taking place over the next two weeks.